kdmccormick/tutor-contrib-kdmccormick/README.rst

 Plugin: quickdev
 ****************

-An alternative to `Tutor's Open edX development workflow <https://docs.tutor.overhang.io/dev.html>`_ that is hopefully simpler, quicker, and less bandwidth-intensive.
+This plugin provides an alternative to `Tutor's Open edX development workflow <https://docs.tutor.overhang.io/dev.html>`_ that is hopefully simpler, quicker, and less bandwidth-intensive.

 Setup
 =====